arturdryomov/pages/content/posts/midnight.md

 ## Local

-Avoid using bitmap ones like a plague!
+Avoid using bitmaps like a plague!
 Well, it makes sense to use bitmaps for illustrations but icons ideally should be in vector.
 Doing so allows to use colors directly in paths and brings automatic theme management.